youn0808/youn0808.github.io/README.md

 1. Host static website on GitHub Pages.

     - **Make Static website** : As described by Etter, now you need to apply to format using a static site generator.
-You can manually create a simple static website but it is very tedious and error-prone so it is better to use Jekyll as our static site generator.<br> You can learn it via a tutorial [here](#More-Resources).
+You can manually create a simple static website but it is very tedious and error-prone, so it is better to use Jekyll as our static site generator.<br> You can learn it via a tutorial [here](#More-Resources).

     > Go to your repository, click the `[Settings]`.